MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/webapp.md

 ::: moniker range="vsts"

 The sample code above includes a `.vsts-ci.yml` file at the root of the repository.
-This file includes some additional instructions in comments to deploy the build to an Azure web app.
+This file includes some additional instructions in comments to deploy the build to an Azure Web App.
 Read through this to learn how to edit the YAML file in order to deploy the sample app.

 ::: moniker-end